 Packaged food market to touch $50 billion by 2017

-There has been a major shift in the food habits of people in the metros and about 79 per cent households buy convenient instant foods.
-A survey carried out by industry body Assocham revealed that 76 per cent of working parents, with children under five-years, serve easy-to-prepare meals at least 10-12 times per month.
-Since companies are launching new products or variants, all the time, it is attracting the urban population where the demand for packaged foods is 80 per cent of the demand.
+There has been a major shift in the food habits of people in the metros and about 79 percent households buy convenient instant foods.
+A survey carried out by industry body Assocham revealed that 76 percent of working parents, with children under five-years, serve easy-to-prepare meals at least 10-12 times per month.
+Since companies are launching new products or variants, all the time, it is attracting the urban population where the demand for packaged foods is 80 percent of the demand.
 Another trend seen is the preference of convenience foods.
-Over 76 per cent of nuclear families and 79 per cent of bachelors prefer convenience food as they do not like or find the time to cook.
-It is for this reason that home delivery business model for cooked food has grown manifold.
+Over 76 percent of nuclear families and 79 percent of bachelors prefer convenience food as they do not like or find the time to cook.
+It is for this reason that the home delivery business model for cooked food has grown manifold.

-Ravi Jaipuria to enter value added dairy segment
+Ravi Jaipuria to enter a value-added dairy segment

-The Dairy sector in India is showing signs of heating up because people prefer to buy packaged yoghurt and paneer now instead of making it at home.
-Despite the fact that India is the largest producer of milk consumption is low and the dairy diet can only increase through value added products.
+The Dairy sector in India is showing signs of heating up because people prefer to buy packaged yogurt and paneer now instead of making it at home.
+Despite the fact that India is the largest producer of milk consumption is low and the dairy diet can only increase through value-added products.
 According to the National Dairy Development Board (NDDB) demand for milk is likely to touch 200 million tonnes by 2022.
-Presently branded yoghurt constitutes only 10 % of the market but is likely to have higher margins of 12-18 per cent, including lassi.
-Nestle, Amul, Mother Dairy, Britannia and DANONE have already jumped onto the niche dairy bandwagon and Jaipuria is to follow suit.
+Presently branded yogurt constitutes only 10 % of the market but is likely to have higher margins of 12-18 percent, including lassi.
+Nestle, Amul, Mother Dairy, Britannia, and DANONE have already jumped onto the niche dairy bandwagon and Jaipuria is to follow suit.

 Nirmala Sitharaman meets WTO chief and Brazilian Ministers on Food Issue

-Sitharaman held deliberations with WTO Director General Roberto Azevedo and explained to him about the importance of the conclusion of Doha Round and permanent solution.
-She also explained the importance of special safeguard mechanism (SSM) to Brazil, which is an important member of G33, for protection of farmers of developing countries like India so farmers are protected from surge in imports or dip in global commodity prices.
-Under SSM, developed countries want developing nations, including India, to agree to the SSM instrument when imports surge on a sustained basis by 40 per cent over the previous year.
-India would like SSM to come into play if imports rise by 10 per cent only.
+Sitharaman held deliberations with WTO Director-General Roberto Azevedo and explained to him about the importance of the conclusion of the Doha Round and permanent solution.
+She also explained the importance of special safeguard mechanism (SSM) to Brazil, which is an important member of G33, for protection of farmers of developing countries like India so farmers are protected from the surge in imports or dip in global commodity prices.
+Under SSM, developed countries want developing nations, including India, to agree to the SSM instrument when imports surge on a sustained basis by 40 percent over the previous year.
+India would like SSM to come into play if imports rise by 10 percent only.

-Chhattisgarh’s Kabirdham District to have new sugar factory
+Chhattisgarh’s Kabirdham District to have the new sugar factory

 The CM distributed stock holding certificates and said that the real owners of the factory will be the more than 10,000 farmers in the region who hold stock.
 He hoped that this would encourage the farmers to take interest in sugarcane production apart from paddy cultivation.
 Notably, the sugar factory will also produce about 14 MW of power through biomass produced by the factory, which would be sufficient to power about 20,000 houses.